LorenzoBini4/laplaceGNN/README.md

-# LaplaceGNN: Self-Supervised Graph Learning via Spectral Bootstrapping and Laplacian-Based Augmentations
+# Self-Supervised Graph Learning via Spectral Bootstrapping and Laplacian-Based Augmentations

 This repository contains the official PyTorch implementation for the paper: **"Self-Supervised Graph Learning via Spectral Bootstrapping and Laplacian-Based Augmentations"** currenly under double-blind review as a conference paper.